LOGIN INTERMEDIARIES BORROWERS

 • Businesses, property investors, Ltd companies, sole proprietors and partnerships can be eligible for a commercial mortgage.

-Lenders establish whether a business can adequately service the mortgage debt by reviewing its operating performance and looking at earnings before interest, tax, depreciation and amortisation.
+• First-time commercial property buyers: Can get a mortgage but it is more complex - lenders establish whether the borrower or business can adequately service the mortgage debt by reviewing operating performance and looking at earnings before interest, tax, depreciation and amortisation.

 True Cost of a Commercial Mortgage